-Today, I’m going to share a lesson on the life cycle of a frog.
+Today, I’m going to share a lesson on the life cycle of a frog in a backyard pond.
 I mainly used the Montessori Approach for teaching this unit.

 FROG LIFE CYCLE LESSON PLAN

 Objective: Students will be able to explore the life cycle of a frog.

 Age Group: Preschool

 Materials: Frog Life Cycle Safari Toob, life cycle cards (link below), Tadpole to Frog book

 Have you heard of Safari toobs?
 You probably have seen it online or in a craft store.
 There are several kinds of toobs available, ranging from animals to landmarks.
 These toobs bring learning to life and engages the child in sensorial ways.

 Next, I printed the life cycle cards from https://montessori123.com/pages/free-materials.
 I am so grateful for these free Montessori resources.
 The cards explain the terms and the process using real photographs of the life cycle.
 I love using this method to enrich the children’s vocabulary.
 The 3 part cards consist of a card with an object with its name, a card with a picture, and a small card with a label.
 For a 3 year old, a simple matching of the object and label card to the picture card is sufficient.

 This is how I presented the 3 part cards to my son.

 First, show the cards with the object and its name (cards in the top row in the picture below).